 Websites sometimes split video files into smaller parts to make it easier for users with low bandwidth access to the Internet to download the videos without facing issues such as timeouts or interrupted downloads.
 Once downloaded it is rather tiresome to watch these movies because you have to click on each part which naturally means a short pause between the current and the next part of it, or add them all to a playlist.

 The following trick allows you to join multiple videos files into one big file so that it is much easier afterwards to watch the full video in one go and without having to rely on playlists or loading videos manually one after each other.
 The method depends largely on the file type of the video files.
 If you have multiple mpg files for instance, you can use the command line to easily join them together.
+The copy trick won't work for container file types such as mkv for instance.

 Start the command line with the shortcut Windows-R to to bring up the run box.
 Type cmd and hit the enter key, this will load the command prompt window.